ISDementyev/ProjectEuler100/README.md

 will be available and distinguished clearly from the non-optimized functions within the same py file.
 Types of optimization include (but are not limited to) vectorizations with Numpy and just-in-time compilation.

 ## Package requirements
 Numba and Numpy are required, the version numbers are up to the user's discretion and the versions' compatibilities.
-The math module (one of python's built-in modules) is also used for some problems.
+Built-in Python modules are not listed.